WFCW Traffic Study

 Survey Result Considerations

-Having seen the results of the survey, there are many questions surrounding other alternatives that could be presented, besides such a dramatic change to one of the streets within out community.
+Having seen the results of the survey, there are many questions surrounding other alternatives that could be implemented.
+Such a dramatic change to one of the streets within our community is not the only option, yet changing Winona seems to be the only option ever that was considered.
+Josh Mark at Alderman Martin’s office REPEATEDLY states through various communications that “All of this was based on the survey results from WFCW”.

 Questions:

 Pedestrian bump outs, planters and narrowing intersections were voted on by the majority of respondents.
-Why aren’t these measures being implemented first?
+Why aren’t these measures being implemented as a first step measure?

-It states that many people have received car damage.
+The survey states that many people have received car damage.
 However, a one-way conversion and/or a speed bump installation will not alleviate this type of damage from occuring.
 Therefore, why is this a part of the overall survey?
-Cars will still have to get around each other on a one-way, which can still result in mirror/car damage, regardless.
+Cars will still have to get around each other on a one-way, which can still result in mirror/car damage, regardless of the direction of traffic flow.

-It states that ‘potential strategies will be devoloped with the 47th Ward.
-How/when were these potential strategies to be presented to the community?
+The survey states that ‘potential strategies will be devoloped with the 47th Ward’.
+How/when were these potential implementation strategies to be presented to the community?
+Basically, a Survey Results meeting was had, and then a Virtual discussion was had, and that was it.

-It states that implemention will depend on Aldermanic support and City Council passage.
-Where did the City Council pass this type of change?
+The survey states that implemention will depend on Aldermanic support and City Council passage.
+Where/when did the City Council pass this type of one-way change?
+See below for more information on the FOIA results.

-It states that the majority of respondents live on Winona, Carmen and Winnemac.
-Then why is Winona being the only street that is affected?
+The survey states that the majority of respondents live on Winona, Carmen and Winnemac.
+Then why is Winona being the only street that is affected or being considered?
+Where is the wholistic plan to engage with all streets within the community, addressing all alternatives?
+The Clark Street Corridor had plans, meetings, presentations, etc. Yet, nothing like this occurred for our community.

-It states that the volumne of non-local traffic cutting between major streets & drivers failing to stop at Stop signs were the major concerns.
-How will just converting Winona to a one-way alleviate these 2 majority concerns?
+The survey states that the volumne of non-local traffic cutting between major streets & drivers failing to stop at Stop signs were the major concerns.
+How will just converting Winona to a one-way alleviate these 2 majority concerns throughout the entirety of the community?

-In the one-way directional questions, it shows the percentages of respondents and what they would choose.
-There is no majority decision that is greater than 50% in any of these alternatives.
-Therefore, how/why was this decision made if there is no clear majority?
+On the survey, regarding the one-way directional questions, it shows the percentages of respondents and what they would choose.
+There is no majority decision that is greater than 50% in any of these alternatives, with no clear alternative being the dominant direction to take.
+Therefore, how/why was this very limited decision to make Winona a one-way made if there is no clear majority/consensus?
+How are the Survey results provided any type of ‘measure’ to be used for this conversion justification?

 February 5th, 2025